DiffPD: Differentiable Projective Dynamics

 \section{Limitations and Future Work}

 Differentiable soft-body simulation with proper contact handling is a challenging problem due to its large number of DoFs and complexity in resolving contact forces.
-We believe one ambitious direction along this line of research is to provide a physically realistic simulator that can facilitate the design and control optimization of \textit{real} soft robots.
-To close the simulation-to-reality gap, some nontrivial but rewarding enhancements need to be integrated into our current implementation.
-For example, a physics-based hyperelastic material model (\cite{liu2017quasi}) other than the quadratic energy in this paper would largely narrow down the gap between simulation and experiments.
-Supporting tetrahedral mesh discretization would also give users more flexibility to accurately model more sophisticated and smoother soft-body robot geometry.
-Additionally, actuators in a real soft robot are much more sophisticated than the linear ones we used in simulation.
-This can be improved by modeling nonlinear pneumatic or hydraulic actuators in our current framework.
-Finally, our contact model is limited to non-penetration contact and infinite frictional forces.
+We believe one ambitious direction along this line of research is to provide a physically realistic simulator that can facilitate the design and control optimization of \emph{real} soft robots.
+To close the sim-to-real gap, some nontrivial but rewarding enhancements need to be integrated into our current implementation.
+First and foremost, similar to other PD papers, a major limitation in DiffPD is its assumption on the energy function of the material model.
+Even though technical solutions to supporting general hyperelastic materials in PD exist~\cite{liu2017quasi}, it turns out that supporting such materials in DiffPD is not straightforward.
+This is because the derivation in Sec.~\ref{sec:diff_pd} starts to fall apart from Eqns. (\ref{eq:energy_grad}) and (\ref{eq:energy_hessian}) when hyperelastic material models are used, forcing DiffPD to reassemble the Hessian matrix $\nabla^2 E$ in each time step during backpropagation.
+Although we can still apply the iterative solver from Sec.~\ref{sec:diff_pd} in this case, we no longer observe a speedup over a direct solver (Fig.~\ref{fig:armadillo}).
+Therefore, we switch to the direct solver for backpropagation in DiffPD when hyperelastic materials are used and leave speeding it up as future work.

+Second, our contact methods do not fully resolve differentiable, complementarity-based contact and friction.